Luís Castro (footballer, born 1961): Al-Nassr

-On 6 July 2023, Castro was appointed at Al Nassr of the Saudi Pro League, replacing the dismissed Rudi Garcia.
-On 12 August, they conquered the Arab Club Champions Cup following a 2–1 victory against Al Hilal.
+On 6 July 2023, Castro was appointed at Al-Nassr of the Saudi Pro League, replacing the dismissed Rudi Garcia.
+On 12 August, they claimed the Arab Club Champions Cup following a 2–1 victory against Al Hilal.
 He started the AFC Champions League campaign with a 2–0 win at Iran's Persepolis on 19 September.
 In spite of star player Cristiano Ronaldo leading the scoring charts with a league all-time best 35 goals, his side finished second to the same opposition, losing the final of the King's Cup against that very team following a penalty shootout.

 Castro was dismissed on 17 September 2024, after a streak of disappointing performances.

 Al Wasl

 On 4 June 2025, Castro signed a contract with UAE Pro League club Al Wasl.
+He left in November, by mutual agreement.

+Grêmio

+On 12 December 2025, Castro returned to Brazil after being named head coach of Grêmio on a two-year deal.
+He led his team to victory in the Campeonato Gaúcho the following 8 March, beating Internacional 4–1 on aggregate in the final.

+On 13 September 2026, with the team nearing the relegation zone in the league, Castro was sacked.